oit-ipbl/robots/robot_facial_expression/robot_facial_expression.md

 After a while run the `face.py`.

-- Cafully check the screen of `Rviz`.
+- Carefully check the screen of `Rviz`.
 - The robot's face changes every three seconds.

 ```shell